johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Node-RED/SIMULATOR.md

 You can create your own use case stories with simulated routes / simulated data and then play that data into the Blockchain.

-The next section describes the generate technique of how you can build your own unique route.
-If you want to skip creating your own route, jump straight to the section to import the Bicycle ride through New York Central Park simulator flow.
+The next section describes the general technique of how you can build your own unique route.
+If you want to skip creating your own route, jump straight to the subsequent section to import the Bicycle ride through New York Central Park simulated route.

-### General Technique - Build your our unique route
+### General Technique - Build your own unique route
 - Visit the [OnTheGoMap website](https://onthegomap.com/#/create) that allows you to plot a route on a world map.
 - Create your route **(1)** using [OnTheGoMap](https://onthegomap.com/#/create)
 - Click on the **Menu** in the upper right corner **(2)**